linkmalloc/proudbisayabai.ph/_posts/2021-04-27-water-terraces-falls.md

 #### Water Terraces Falls
 Naka ari na ba ka bai?

-Newest attraction in Argao Cebu, Water Terraces Falls 💦😱⛅.
+The newest attraction in Argao Cebu, Water Terraces Falls 💦😱⛅.

-South Cebu is known for it's beautiful beaches and amazing waterfalls.
+South Cebu is known for its beautiful beaches and amazing waterfalls.
 But today we will feature something new.
-It a place a made by nature and enhanced by the efforts of the locals.
+It a place made by nature and enhanced by the efforts of the locals.

 ![](https://res.cloudinary.com/pbb1/image/upload/v1619490176/water_terraces_falls/si9a0piphsnsye9jfhb4.jpg)